When you first walk through the door of the Latrobe Fine Art Gallery you are embraced by a world of vibrant colours and soft hues.

 The glassware (in jewellery and decorative objects) is amazingly bright or softly subdued.
 The paintings on the wall are diverse, including those by owner Beverley Skurulis, whose unique paintings are displayed along with work by other Tasmanian artists.

 Indeed, all of the wonderful art objects in this gallery are Tasmanian.
 The building in which the Latrobe Fine Art Gallery is situated at 41-41a Gilbert Street has an interesting history, having been used by many different occupants.
 The building is C1865 and has been Nathan’s Store and residence, the Mistletoe Lodge (United Order of Druids), a photographic studio, a public hall, a bank, a post office and a place for band practice.

 We appreciate all the support and requests we receive from our readers and followers, and do try to cover as much territory as humanly possible.
-Given Think Tasmania is an independent and fully self-funded website, we have to co-ordinate times and a budget for travel.
+Given Think Tasmania is an independent and fully self-funded website, we have to coordinate times and a budget for travel.

+Lorraine McNeair is a volunteer with the Latrobe Information Centre.
 She is a writer, photographer, poet and artist, and is passionate about sharing all the interesting things she knows about Tasmania.